polastre/infofile2metdata/README.md

 1. Write the metadata to the FLAC files.
 1. Clean up SHN and metadata files after processing is complete.

-These tools only require Python and a Bash shell.
+These tools only require Python, ffmpeg, and a Bash shell.
 No additional libraries are needed.

 ## Example Usage